thirumurthis/Learnings/apachemq/AretmisMQ_Docker_Nginx_Proxy.md

 In this blog will walkthrough,
   - How to run Apache Artemis broker instance in Docker Desktop.
-  - How to configure Nginx server as reverse proxy to access the Aretmis Management UI console (Hawtio).
+  - How to configure Nginx server as reverse proxy to access the Artemis Management UI console (Hawtio).

 - It is easy to spin up the Docker Artemis instance with the `artemiscloud.io` image.
 Thanks to [Redhat community](https://artemiscloud.io/community/), they have created an Apache Artemis image.
 In this blog I am using that image which is available in [quay.io repository](https://quay.io).